Vladimir Streinu

 Nicolae Iordache (May 23, 1902 in Teiu, Argeș – November 26, 1970 in Bucharest), known by his pseudonym Vladimir Streinu, was a Romanian literary critic, poet, essayist and translator.
-In 2006, he was elected a post-mortem member of the Romanian Academy.
+In January 1939, Streinu joined King Carol II's National Renaissance Front, as part of a mass recruitment among Romanian Writers' Society members.
+In 2006, he was elected a posthumous member of the Romanian Academy.